Skip to Content

 A nest of baby ravens

-The marble bench was built by members of the Vermont Youth Conservation Corps.
+Members of the Vermont Youth Conservation Corps built the marble bench.
 This spot provides excellent views of Mount Equinox (3,648 feet), Mother Myrick Mountain (3,361 feet), and Mount Antone (2,600 feet).

 Art’s Bench is the perfect spot for a picnic before continuing to loop back to your car.